lucasdekam/lo1/experimental-lab/experimental.md

 A schematic display of the three-electrode setup with a working (WE), counter (CE), and reference (RE) electrode.
 The numbers indicate the order in which they need to be connected, and the colours indicate which clips are used to connect to the respective electrodes.
 2 clips on the potentiostat are unused.
 ```

+**Always rinse all electrodes with demi water before inserting into the cell**

 1. Fill cell with electrolyte
-2. Rinse reference and counter electrode and insert into cell
+2. Rinse reference (hydroflex) and counter electrode (graphite) and insert into cell
 3. Connect reference electrode
 4. Connect counter electrode
 5. Briefly anneal working electrode (if Gold)